omidcc/misfit-test/README.md

 ```
 dotnet run
 ```
 This will build and start both angular and .NET Core API project.
 Make sure you have .NET Core SDK V2.2.
+Incase .NET Core SDK  2.2 is not installed [download here](https://dotnet.microsoft.com/download/dotnet-core/2.2).
 If successfully build then the there willbe a message showing in the console stating the below lines.
 ```info: Microsoft.AspNetCore.SpaServices[0]
       Starting @angular/cli on port 53885...
 Hosting environment: Development